Insighter2k/GodHand/README.md

 ## What does the program offer to you?
 This tool lets you analyze and edit (3ds) files.
 To be specific, sort of .dat files.
 It reads japanese characters like hiragana, katakana, kanjis and kana.
-I have added two inbuild translators which lets you translate it to romaji and english.
+I have added three inbuild translators which lets you translate it to romaji and english.
 It shall help you to locate the japanese words / sentences and offer you a first rough translation.
 You don't have to rely on this feature, but it can help you.

 Additionally, you can analyze common pictures formats and let an OCR do the translations.